Energy Action Plan

 The stakeholder group utilized the Sustainable Tools for Assessing and Rating Communities (STAR) outline to identify actions, policies, programs, and partnerships that create the basis of the plan.
-The STAR rating system (now integrated into the Green Building Council's LEED for Cities & Communities) defines community scale sustainability and presents a vision for communities to become more healthy, inclusive, and prosperous across seven goal areas.
+The STAR rating system (now integrated into the Green Building Council's LEED for Cities and Communities) defines community scale sustainability and presents a vision for communities to become more healthy, inclusive, and prosperous across seven goal areas.
 In addition to the STAR rating system, City staff and stakeholders made use of peer city research, international best practices, and ongoing public input to form the basis of the plan.

 The Energy Action Plan was adopted by City Council on January 2nd, 2018.
 The plan, including goals, strategies, and action items, was set in motion in early 2018.